SidRoberts/centum/docs/components/router/middlewares.md

 }
 ```

+This pattern is useful because it keeps logic for different types of users separate and easy to maintain.
+You can easily extend this approach to include Middlewares for admin-only routes, API keys, or any other access rules you need.

 ## Callback Middleware

-[`Centum\Router\Middleware\CallbackMiddleware`](https://github.com/SidRoberts/centum/blob/main/src/Router/Middleware/CallbackMiddleware.php) can be used to create a custom Middleware without creating a class for it:
+[`Centum\Router\Middleware\CallbackMiddleware`](https://github.com/SidRoberts/centum/blob/main/src/Router/Middleware/CallbackMiddleware.php) can be used to create a custom Middleware without creating a class for it.
+This is especially handy for very small or one-off checks that don’t need their own class file:

 ```php
 use Centum\Interfaces\Http\RequestInterface;